its2easy/animate-images/readme.md

 ```javascript
 import { init as animateImages } from '@its2easy/build/animate-images.esm.js'; //or animate-images.esm.min.js
 ```
-> :warning: You should probably add it your build process if you use esm version.
+> :warning: You should probably add it to your build process if you use esm version.
 Example for webpack:
 ```javascript
 rules: [
     {